switchupcb/disgo/README.md

 disgo.Client.Authorization.<Settings>
 disgo.Client.Config.Request.<Settings>
 disgo.Client.Config.Gateway.<Settings>

-// Use the client's shard manager to handle sharding automatically or manually. disgo.Client.Shard.<Settings>
-disgo.Client.Shard.<map[Session][]map[Shard][]GuildIDs>

-// Use the client to manage the optional cache. disgo.Client.Cache.<Settings>
-disgo.Client.Cache.<Requests>
-disgo.Client.Cache.<...>
 ```

 ## Features

 ### Why Go?

 Go is a statically typed, compiled programming language _(with a garbage collector)_.
-As a result, it performs computationally better compared to _most_ languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).
-Go maintains superior asynchronous handling due to the use of [Goroutines](https://gobyexample.com/goroutines) and [Channels](https://gobyexample.com/channels).
-This is useful since **a Discord Bot is a server-side software**.
+So it performs computationally better compared to _most_ languages that provide [Discord API Wrappers](https://discord.com/developers/docs/topics/community-resources#libraries).

+Go maintains superior asynchronous handling due to the use of [Goroutines](https://gobyexample.com/goroutines) and [Channels](https://gobyexample.com/channels): This is helpful since **a Discord Bot is server-side software**.

 ### Comparison

-Disgo supports every feature in the Discord API and is **the most customizable Discord API Wrapper** due to its optional caching, shard management, rate limiting, and logging. **DiscordGo** is not feature-complete and **Disgord** is limiting.
+Disgo supports every feature in the Discord API and is **the most customizable Discord API Wrapper** due to its optional caching, shard management, rate limiting, and logging.
+- **DiscordGo** is not feature-complete.
+- **Disgord** is limiting.

 Look no further than the name.
 The word `disgo` contains 5 letters — while the others have 7+ — saving you precious keyboard strokes.

-Most important is Disgo's performance, which saves you money by reducing server costs. _Don't believe me?_ Check this out!
+Most important is Disgo's performance, which saves you money by reducing server costs.

+_Don't believe me?
+Check this out!_

 #### CPU